MrLunar/carpenter/windows-2016/README.md

 First we build a fresh install straight from the original installation media:

 ```
-PACKER_CACHE_DIR=../packer_cache packer build desktop-base.json
+packer build desktop-base.json
 ```

 Now we can update the base image with the latest updates.
-WARNING: This will take quite some time due to the nature of Windows Updates.
+WARNING: This stage will take quite some time due to the nature of Windows Updates.

 ```
 packer build desktop-baseupdates.json